Let Me Be Your Fantasy: Music video

-The accompanying music video for "Let Me Be Your Fantasy" is mostly made in black-and-white, but some scenes are shown in colours.
+The accompanying music video for "Let Me Be Your Fantasy" is mostly made in black-and-white, but some scenes are shown in colour.
 In many scenes, singer Dorothy Fearon is seen in the middle of three lit candles on each side.
 Other scenes show the two male members of Baby D or several dancers performing choreography.
 Sometimes these are also seen in the middle of the six lit candles.
 A woman with a long head scarf and a couple, both with bald heads, also appear in the video.
 Some scenes are made to look like billowing water, with Fearon wearing black sunglasses in the background.